-NURS 6523 Application Strategies for the Nursing Administrator: Capstone
+NURS 6523 Application Strategies Nursing Education: Capstone

 A project will be developed based on the practicum experience under the supervision of the course faculty.
 This practicum will be implemented in a manner to specifically address the course and practicum objectives.
 Capstone projects will be sufficient in quality and nature to address the professionalism and rigor of the practice of nursing.